neoforged/Documentation/docs/resources/server/loottables/custom.md

 }
 ```

-Next up, we create a `MapCodec` for our loot table:
+Next up, we create a `MapCodec` for our loot entry:

 ```java
 // This is placed as a constant in EntityLootEntry.